tomcarbon/chamberlain-west/README.md

-chamberlain-west.com is the original, chamberlain-west.org is in progress
+chamberlain-west.com is the original using joomla, chamberlain-west.org is its javascript counterpart, findable on github. here you are!